themurtazanazir/themurtazanazir.github.io/_notes/multi-layer-perceptron.md

 ---
 title: The Multi Layer Perceptron
-description: A complete description of mathematics that go in making a perceptron work.
+description: A complete description of mathematics that go in making a multi layered perceptron work.
 tags:
  - neural networks
  - perceptron